-The nuclear fuel placed in the heart of reactor contains fissile isotopes, these nuclei that give off tremendous amounts of energy when they are split.
+The nuclear fuel placed in the reactor core contains fissile isotopes, these nuclei that give off tremendous amounts of energy when they are split.
 The quality of the nuclear fuel available – in particular the abundance and the nature of the fissile atoms – is a determining factor in the design of the reactor and how it will be operated.

 The most common nuclear fuels are those derived from uranium, as uranium 235 is the only readily fissile isotope in nature.
 Even though it makes up less than 0.7% of all the naturally-occurring uranium ore, it is always possible to enrich natural uranium: a process whereby the percentage of uranium 235 is increased.
 The long and complex techniques used to enrich raw uranium for civilian purposes have been developed in industry since the 1960’s